Lesson 5 of 6

 Weeklies (7 DTE)

-- +Highest theta/day but most gamma risk
+• +Highest theta/day but gamma risk will humble you

-- +52 potential trades per year
+• +52 potential trades per year (that's 52 chances to screw up too)

-- +Requires active management
+• +Requires active daily management

 Monthlies (30-45 DTE)